instaunit/instaunit/README.md

 * **Compare entities semantically** to ignore insignificant differences like whitespace and map key order,
 * Reference the output of previously-run tests to **chain related tests together**,
+* **Run matrixes of related tests** to simplify maintaining tests for repeating endpoint patterns,
 * **Wait for dependency services** to become available before a test suite starts running,
 * Declare [**mock services**](https://github.com/instaunit/instaunit/wiki/Mock-Services) so your tests avoid external dependencies without making code-level changes,
 * Evaluate **expressions and built-in functions** to generate input and randomize your tests.